filipkosecek/yosys-multiport-ram/README.md

-## Yosys multi-port RAM tests
+# Yosys n-port RAM tests

-### Repository structure
+## Repository structure
-The repository contains multiple examples of RAM implementations varying in the RAM word size and number of read ports.
-Each can be found in a separate file.
-There are no additional modules as they are only inteded for testing and experiments.
-The file names follow pattern `xport_ram[{_small,_large}][wordsize].v` with `x` denoting the number of read ports while small/ large specifies the size of RAM.
-Optional parameter`wordsize` specifies the size of RAM word.
-For example, the file of single port RAM with 32-bit word size is named `1port_ram32.v`.
+The repository contains a generic n-port RAM implementation used for testing the BRAM inference by Yosys.
+The design is parametrized as the the memory size and number of read ports determines how many BRAM blocks are used.
+There are three macros that are used to parametrize the design:
+- `RAM_SIZE` - the number of words in RAM
+- `WORD_SIZE` - the size of a word
+- `N_PORTS` - the number of read ports
+There is a default value for each macro which can be overriden by user-defined values.

-### Synthesis
+## Synthesis
-Yosys tool is required for synthesis which can be obtained from [their repository] and built from source or it can also be found in package repositories of some distributions such as Debian.
-The files can then be synthesized by running command:
+Yosys tool is required for synthesis which can be obtained from [its repository](https://github.com/YosysHQ/yosys) and built from source or it can also be found in package repositories of some distributions such as Debian.
+Yosys allows to define macros from the command line similarly to `gcc`.
+The usage is as follows:
 ```
-yosys -p synth_ice40 source_file.v
+yosys -DWORD_SIZE=x -DRAM_SIZE=y -DN_PORTS=z -p synth_ice40 nport_ram.v
 ```
-The output displays the amount and type of resources used.
+If none of the macros are supplied, the default values are used.
+Yosys should output the design's resource usage.